watilde/Harmonia/research/modules/2-federated-evalues/manuscripts/manuscript_v1.0.md

 **Site count scalability**: Our 3-site validation reflects small hospital consortia but falls short of large networks like FDA Sentinel (18 data partners) or PCORnet (13 clinical research networks).
 The mathematical characterization (Definition 1) applies to arbitrary K, but empirical heterogeneity patterns and convergence rates require validation across 10+ sites.
 Future work should assess whether large federated networks exhibit sufficient homogeneity for FRI convergence or whether regional clustering necessitates hierarchical aggregation strategies.

+**Privacy architecture strengths and limitations**: Section 3.6 establishes that federated E-value transmission achieves two distinct privacy goals with differing guarantees:

+1. **Covariate identity privacy (strong)**: Sites transmit scalar E-values (174 bytes) rather than covariate lists, hiding which adjustment variables were used.
+This protects institutional knowledge, addresses ethical concerns about stigmatizing variables, and enables participation in competitive research environments.

+2. **Aggregate effect privacy (inherently limited)**: E-values are mathematically equivalent to risk ratios via the invertible function $E = RR + \sqrt{RR \times (RR-1)}$, meaning coordinators can infer effect sizes from E-values.
+This is a design tradeoff, not a flaw—meta-analysis fundamentally requires sharing aggregate results.

+The key insight is that what federated E-values protect is the **"how"** (methodological choices), not the **"what"** (aggregate findings).
+This aligns with practical privacy needs in multi-site research: sites care more about protecting proprietary variable selections than hiding overall effect estimates that will be published anyway.

-**Regulatory process validation**: While privacy advantages (HIPAA Safe Harbor compliance, Data Use Agreement elimination, confounder structure protection) follow directly from the federated architecture, claims of IRB timeline improvements lack empirical validation.
-Institutions may still require full review despite absence of data sharing.
-Future studies should measure actual IRB approval timelines comparing centralized versus federated sensitivity analysis protocols across multiple institutions.
+**Regulatory process validation**: While privacy advantages (HIPAA Safe Harbor compliance, Data Use Agreement simplification, covariate identity protection) follow from the federated architecture, claims of IRB timeline improvements lack empirical validation.
+Future studies should measure actual IRB approval timelines comparing centralized versus federated protocols.

 ---